nerdschoolbergen/code-smells/README.md

 ## [Open presentation slides](https://docs.google.com/presentation/d/1E53FHXGFH7p929PJPCSUwT-rF0yTP_XIR6ppxaVcHrM/edit#slide=id.g210fcad1cb_1_0)

 ## Focus of this lesson
-This workshop will teach you some of the most common code smells and how to fix them.
-You'll get to know the basics of clean code and how to refactor your smelly code with test coverage.
+In this workshop you'll work together in a team.
+You'll get to know some of the most common code smells and how to fix them.
+After this workshop you'll know the basics of clean code and how to refactor your smelly code with test coverage.

 ## What you need